-The Tournament Director states the facts (board identification and bidding), what happened at the table, his ruling and who made the appeal.
+The Tournament Director states the facts (board identification and as relevant, the auction and/or play), what happened at the table, his ruling and who made the appeal.
 Each team represented by its captain may add its remarks to the explanation of the Tournament Director and may state whether they want to make an oral statement to the Appeals Committee.